- Connector Diagrams

 Yes.
-Connect the yellow cable from your Wii to the Blue connector on the Hauppauge AV cable.
+Connect the yellow cable from your console (Nintendo, PS2, Wii or any other game console which has a yellow composite video connector) to the Blue connector on the Hauppauge AV cable.
 Then connect the red and white audio cables from your Wii to the red and white connectors on the Hauppauge AV cable.
 Then, in Showbiz or Hauppauge Capture, select Composite under Video input and Line In under Audio input.

 Here is a video which shows you how to use the HD PVR 2 with an Nintendo 64: http://www.youtube.com/watch?v=Mb541Ww09jg